 Why searching for a Senior Executive requires a different approach

 Finding a group treasurer requires different expertise, actions and mindset than finding a junior treasury analyst.
-When I started with Treasurer Search in 2009 I decided to offer a “cradle-to-grave approach”.
+When I started with Treasurer Search in 2009 I offered a “cradle-to-grave approach”.
 Since then we found hundreds of candidates.
 I just presented a 72-year-old, the youngest we presented I can think of was 22.
-In the geographical markets for permanent employment we work in, this translated in base salary levels from €35K at the lower end up to over €300K at the higher end.
+In the geographical markets for permanent employment, we work in, this translated in base salary levels from €35K at the lower end up to over €300K at the higher end.

 Treasurer Search specializing in Treasury Positions

-When we, based upon seniority, segment the market in three: junior, medior and senior, we see different expectations from employers.
+When we, based upon seniority, segment the market into three: junior, medior and senior, we see different expectations from employers.
 In the junior segment, our clients expect theoretical knowledge and ambition to learn.
 In the medior segment, clients want applicable expertise & skills, and ownership for treasury content-driven processes and projects.
-At senior level, expertise is considered a given and the emphasis shifts to seeing beyond treasury, having a vision, implement a strategy and have a real impact.
+At senior level, expertise is considered a given and the emphasis shifts to seeing beyond treasury, having a vision, implementing a strategy and having a real impact.

 Translating this input into treasury recruitment has implications for several, tasks.
 The intake meeting needs to be broader in order to cover everything that is relevant.
 The specifications of the ideal candidate will be more extensive.
 So when screening the hard facts in the background of a candidate, more diverse aspects should be measured.
 The one who screens should know about these.